kdelaney/ncat_hackathon_2021/README.md

 ## Step 2: Create a DynamoDB table for catalog records

-In this step, you will create a new table in [AWS DynamoDB](DynamoDB) named *Catalog*.
+In this step, you will create a new table in [AWS DynamoDB][DynamoDB] named *Catalog*.
 Each table requires a Primary Key that is used to partition data across DynamoDB servers.
 A table can also have a Sort Key.
 The combination of Primary Key and Sort Key uniquely identifies each item in a DynamoDB table.